 It is estimated that 50 million people in North America are affected by allergic conditions with an associated cost of more than $10 billion dollars yearly.

 The most common form of allergy, allergic rhinitis (nasal allergies), affects about 35 million Americans, 6 million of whom are children.
 The number of cases of asthma has doubled over the last 20 years affecting 15 million Americans, 5 million of whom are children.
 Even greater proportionate increases have been seen in atopic dermatitis and food allergy.

 Several antagonistic drugs are used to block the action of allergic mediators, or to prevent activation of cells and degranulation processes.
-These include antihistamines, glucocorticoids, epinephrine (adrenaline), and theophylline.
-Anti-leukotrienes, such as Montelukast (Singulair) or Zafirlukast (Accolate), are FDA approved for treatment of allergic diseases.
-Anti-cholinergics, decongestants, mast cell stabilizers, and other compounds thought to impair eosinophil chemotaxis, are also commonly used.
-Although these drugs help to alleviate the symptoms of allergy, to some extent, they play a limited role in chronic treatment of allergic disorders.
+These include antihistamines, glucocorticoids, and theophylline.
+Anti-leukotrienes, such as Montelukast (Singulair) for example, are FDA approved for treatment of allergic diseases.
+Anti-cholinergics, decongestants, mast cell stabilizers, thought to impair eosinophil chemotaxis, are also commonly used.
+Although these drugs help to alleviate the symptoms of allergy, they play a limited role in chronic treatment of allergic disorders.

-Treatment of allergic disease by upregulating or sustaining the expression of Runx3.
+Treatment of allergic disease by inhibiting PIM-1 kinase or by upregulating/sustaining the expression of Runx3.

 State of Development

 Investigators are currently testing a series of proprietary and novel PIM-1 kinase inhibitors in experimental models of asthma, allergic rhinitis and peanut-induced food allergy in mice.